jonxsong/DSC180A-Capstone/README.md

 ### Link to download the datasets:
 https://drive.google.com/drive/folders/1nNpwhzrbKUJd0ZwbCYLGQH49CKkKLTQ4?usp=sharing

 The datasets we are using are too large for github.
-We will be attending office hours sometime week 6 (Feb 8 - 12) to figure out a solution.
 The datasets should be stored in /data/raw/.
 ### Visual Presentation Checkpoint
 The dsc180_home.html is the website in which we will present and deploy our predictive model. flask_homepage.py contains the API to deploy our model.